 Celebrities in the area

 Pauline Quirke became famous during the popular 1990s comedy series 'Birds Of A Feather'.
 However, more recently she appeared in series 1 and 2 of the detective drama Broadchurch as the creepy caravan owner, Susan Wright.
 During the filming, Pauline fell in love with West Bay and bought a penthouse apartment here in 2014.

 P. J. Harvey

 Polly, the well known singer / songwriter 'Rock Chick' lives in the West Bay area.
-She has been prominent since the early 1990s, releasing a number of CD's, currently recording on the Island label.
+She has been prominent since the early 1990s, releasing a number of CDs, currently recording on the Island label.
 P.J.
 Harvey is a quiet person by nature, but rejects the notion that her songs are an autobiography of her life.
 She is the first music artist to be awarded the Mercury Prize (album of the year) twice, initially in 2001 then ten years later in 2011.
+She was appointed a Member of the Order of the British Empire (MBE) in 2013 for services to music.

 Martin Clunes had lived in Powerstock, but has since moved to a small farm on the outskirts of Beaminster.
 Friendly off-screen and originally becoming known in the 1990s sit-com, 'Men Behaving Badly', he has more recently appeared as 'Doc Martin' in the Cornwall based series, completely at odds with his natural character.
 He also holds an annual charity event on his farm called 'Buckham Fair'.